 Johannes Johansson spent his final days in Kapela Ravelsgård.
 Matilda Sofia, his infant daughter, died from convulsions on June 28, 1851.
 She was buried in the cemetery of Linderås Church on July 6th.
-135
+148

-In 1852, Jonas Carlsson, one of the farmers at Kapela Ravelsgård, died and his widow Maja Jönsdotter inherited his portion of Sven Månsson, the farm. former owner of a portion of Ravelsgård, died Kapela also sometime in the early 1850s.
-136
+In 1852, Jonas Carlsson, one of the farmers at Kapela Ravelsgård, died and his widow Maja Jönsdotter inherited his portion of the farm.
+Sven Månsson, the former owner of a portion of Kapela Ravelsgård, also died sometime in the early 1850s.149